Correct Technique For Extending or Retracting Flaps on the 737-800

 2. The aircraft must have adequate airspeed;

-3. The flaps should be retracted as per the flap manoeuvring speed;
+3. The flaps should be retracted in accordance with the flap manoeuvring speed;

 4. The autopilot should not be engaged below 400 feet AGL;